ElisabethRoesch/Perspective_Julia_for_Biologists/examples/Abstraction/Supplementary_Example_Flexibility_and_performance_in_image_processing/images_lazy/README.md

   This script should be executed once before any of the next steps.
 It will download the larger image to your temporary directory.
 It will also install all necessary Julia packages.
 In future steps, launch Julia with `julia --project` from this directory, or select this environment with `Pkg.activate`.
 (Henceforth, you do not need `JULIA_COPY_STACKS=1`.)
 - For executing the Python code, users will need to manually install the required packages. `napari` is only needed for visualization and may be skipped.
-- [dask_images.py](dask_images.py) contains the Python implementation and some of the composability problems that arise as illustrated in Fig. 5c.
+- [dask_images.py](dask_images.py) contains the Python implementation and some of the composability problems that arise as illustrated in Figure 7b.
 This is mostly documented in the code (running it does not generate obvious errors, as they are commented out).
 The Julia analog is [julia_dasklike.jl](julia_dasklike.jl).
 - execute [dask_arrays_timing.py](dask_arrays_timing.py) for measuring the timing of a very simple operation, 2d region-of-interest (ROI) extraction, as a function of the ROI size along each axis.
 The julia equivalent is [julia_dasklike_timing.jl](julia_dasklike_timing.jl).
 The output of both are text files, `timing_python.txt` and `timing_julia.txt`.
 - The `flood` examples can be run with `python3 flood.py` and `julia --project flood.jl`.
 Their output is displayed in the console.